Released in 1982, John Carpenter’s The Thing has emerged as one of the most popular cult classic movies of the modern era.

-At the time, its possibility of a solid run was ruined as Steven Spielberg’s E.T., and Ridley Scott’s Blade Runner (also affected by the success of E.T.), essentially knocked it out of the limelight – on a budget of $15 million, in America it only made back $19.5 million, meaning the film was considered a commercial failure.
+The Thing was knocked out of the limelight.
+On a budget of $15 million, in America it only made back $19.5 million, meaning the film was considered a commercial failure.

-As of 2017, it’s come to be recognised as one of the greatest horror movies of all time and its groundbreaking use of practical models, created by special effects genius Rob Bottin, look startling today compared to some of the dodgy CGI in use.
+As of 2020, it’s recognised as one of the greatest horror movies of all time.
+Its groundbreaking use of practical models, created by special effects genius Rob Bottin, look startling today—especially when compared to the overuse of CGI.

 Kurt Russell stars as the beard-sporting protagonist R.J.
 McReady.
 He and a small American crew is stationed in Antarctica at a research facility when a nearby Norwegian camp triggers off an unusual incident.